sparkney/danceguide/index.md

 # Brief history

-The idea of Dance was borne in 2001-2002 and origins in a lot of frustration with web development at the time.
-We wated  object oriented and component based tools for front-end.
+The idea of Dance was borne in 2001-2002, and origins in a lot of frustration with web development at the time.
+We wanted object oriented and component based tools for front-end.
 We got CSS.

-Java developers journal

-Sun Microsystem MVC2 blueprint

-Modal dialogs

-WebManual
+Layout became even worse then using tables.

+I had been thinking of some sort of component based system for some time, that would help a lot.
+We were already using Sun Microsystem MVC2 blueprint.
+But we still had to deal with time consuming HTML/CSS.

+Or even worse, we had do deal with subcontractors and non-programmers  HTML/CSS.
+Often,  those were art directors at advertising agencies that had become sort of web agencies.
+Their job was to maintain the HTML/CSS in frontend, so we were stuck with that.
+To solve this problem, we created a new project model that we called WebManual.
+In short, it's like an extended graphic manual defining all the graphic components in a web application.
+So the people that were experts in graphic design developed the  WebManual, and we, who had some programming skills, did the programming, and most importantly, the HTML/CSS.
+This worked out very well.

+Now, we were not bound to HTML/CSS and we could start thinking out of the box.
+What finally sparked the idea of Dance was an article I read in Java Developer's Journal, where a team, of some obscure reason that I don't remember, put some of the HTML code in a java object.
+Why not go all the way and put all of the HTML/CSS in objects, add them together like in Swing, and render them recursively?

+I didn't sleep until I had a working prototype.
+Since all controllers was rendered in a context and could be switched off , it even had decent modal dialogs, which was otherwise not possible at the time.

+A few years later we did the first commercial project with Dance.
+Since then it has been improved over time, and we have had no trouble implementing new web technologies.

+Ironically, since I maintain Dance, I have had to become an expert in the underlying technologies that tried to get rid of.
+Maybe WebAssembly will save me in the future. :)

 # Contact